LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/XBraid.rst

-.. _Usage.ARKStep.ARKBraid:
+.. _ARKODE.Usage.ARKStep.ARKBraid:

 ARKBraid Interface
 ------------------

 This section describes the ARKBraid implementation of a SUNBraidApp for using the ARKStep integration module with XBraid.
-The following section describes :numref:`Usage.ARKStep.ARKBraid_InitDealloc` for creating, initializing, and destroying the ARKStep + XBraid interface, :numref:`Usage.ARKStep.ARKBraid_Set` for setting optional inputs, and :numref:`Usage.ARKStep.ARKBraid_Get` for retrieving data from an ARKBraid instance.
+The following section :numref:`ARKODE.Usage.ARKStep.ARKBraid_InitDealloc` describes routines for creating, initializing, and destroying the ARKStep + XBraid interface, routines for setting optional inputs, and routines for retrieving data from an ARKBraid instance.
 As noted above, interfacing with XBraid requires providing functions to initialize the problem state, access the current solution, and take a time step.
-The default ARKBraid functions for each of these actions are defined in :numref:`Usage.ARKStep.ARKBraid_Interface` and may be overridden by user-defined if desired.
-A skeleton of the user's main or calling program for using the ARKBraid interface is given in :numref:`Usage.ARKStep.ARKBraid_Skeleton`.
-Finally, for advanced users that wish to create their own SUNBraidApp implementation using ARKStep the :numref:`Usage.ARKStep.ARKBraid_Utility` section describes some helpful functions available to the user.
+The default ARKBraid functions for each of these actions are defined in :numref:`ARKODE.Usage.ARKStep.ARKBraid_Interface`  and may be overridden by user-defined if desired.
+A skeleton of the user's main or calling program for using the ARKBraid interface is given in :numref:`ARKODE.Usage.ARKStep.ARKBraid_Skeleton`.
+Finally, for advanced users that wish to create their own SUNBraidApp implementation using ARKStep, :numref:`ARKODE.Usage.ARKStep.ARKBraid_Utility` describes some helpful functions available to the user.

-.. _Usage.ARKStep.ARKBraid_InitDealloc:
+.. _ARKODE.Usage.ARKStep.ARKBraid_InitDealloc:

 ARKBraid Initialization and Deallocation Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^